Revision Rhinoplasty in Korea: Is It Worth It? Timing, Real Costs & Honest Results (2026)

 Communication and language support

-For international patients, clear communication is not a luxury — it is a patient safety requirement.
+For international patients, clear communication is not a luxury — it is a patient-safety requirement.
 Ensure the clinic either has English-speaking medical staff or provides a dedicated medical interpreter.
 Misunderstandings about surgical goals are a leading cause of revision dissatisfaction.

 Post-operative care protocols